Aventus-Network-Services/avn-dev-node/README.md

 ⚠️ IMPORTANT NOTE ⚠️ <br />
-This template provides a simple example of how to build an avn parachain node and MUST NOT BE USED IN PRODUCTION.
-It is configured with limited functionality and only contains a subset of avn pallets. **
+This template provides a simple example of how to build a parachain node using Avn pallets and MUST NOT BE USED IN PRODUCTION.
+It is configured with limited functionality and only contains a subset of avn pallets.
 ---
 ---
 <br />